Colombian Navy: Mission

 In addition to functions of security and defense the Navy is called to participate in missions aimed to ensure the integral use of the sea by the Nation.
 For this purpose it must fulfill both military and diplomatic activities along with implementation and enforcement of law and order.

 Its formal motto has been historically, "Plus Ultra" (further beyond); but more recently, and as part of a public media campaign in the 2000s, the additional slogan "Protecting the blue of our flag" (Protegemos el azul de la bandera) became known and has been adopted institutionally as well, perhaps as a result of being a more relatable catchphrase to the public than the formal Latin motto.

 Its former slogan was "Sailing our pride" (Navega nuestro orgullo).

 History

-The history of the Colombian Navy is closely tied to, and somewhat reflects the history of Colombia itself: from its birth at the Declaration of Independence from Spain, the subsequent ups and downs throughout a later 19th century rife with civil wars, a 20th-century where it slowly starts asserting itself only to be challenged by the internal conflict and drug traffic of the later decades, to a Navy that is now reaching a more mature and modern shape, much like the country it protects.
+The history of the Colombian Navy is interesting.